Ervin László

-Ervin László ([ˈɛrvin ˈlaːsloː]; born 12 June 1932) is a Hungarian philosopher of science, systems theorist, integral theorist, originally a classical pianist.
+Ervin László ([ˈɛrvin ˈlaːsloː]; born 12 June 1932) is an American philosopher of science, systems theorist, integral theorist, originally a classical pianist.
 He is an advocate of the theory of quantum consciousness.

-Early life and education
+Early life, family and education

-László was born in Budapest, Hungary, the son of a shoe manufacturer and a mother who played the piano; László himself started playing the piano when he was five years old, and gave his first piano concert with the Budapest Symphony Orchestra at the age of nine.
-After World War II, he moved to the United States.
+László was born in Budapest, Hungary.
+His father was a shoe manufacturer, and his mother played the piano.

+László started playing the piano when he was five years old.
+His first piano concert was with the Budapest Symphony Orchestra when he was nine years old.

+After World War II, László relocated to the US.

 Career

 László is a visiting faculty member at the Graduate Institute Bethany.
 He has published about 75 books and over 400 papers, and is editor of World Futures: The Journal of General Evolution.

 László participated in the Stock Exchange of Visions project in 2006.
 In 2010, he was elected an external member of the Hungarian Academy of Sciences.

 In Hungary, the minister of environment appointed Laszlo as one of the leaders of the ministry's campaign concerning global warming.